Africa

 Along the way we stop at the Miriam Restaurant Feeders and the Casa Dowii Feeders.

-Before reaching our lodging, also enjoy birding along the road.
+Before reaching our lodge, also enjoy birding along the road.
 This is your first opportunity to identify a some of the regional endemics found in these mountains, including fancy species such as the Volcano hummingbird, Long-tailed silky-flycatcher, Black-billed nightingale-thrush, Yellow-thighed finch and Large-footed finch.
 The elusive endemic Sulfur-winged parakeet is common here.

 We continue to the cloud forests of Los Quetzales National Park and Savegre Reserve, which are filled with massive oaks and other native highland species.
 This is the best birding spot in the country for regional endemics, with more that 50 found in these central highlands.
 This area is also part of the Los Santos Forest Reserve, a biological corridor for a large number of wildlife - some in danger of extinction.
 It is a haven for both bird watchers and walkers.
 Late arrival at our lodge.